svenvg93/GitBook/docker/metrics/node-exporter.md

 </details>

-## Directories
+## Create Directories

-Create a **node-exporter** folder, which will hold the needed files.
+Create a `node-exporter` folder to store the configuration files:

 ```shell
 mkdir node-exporter
 cd node-exporter
 ```

-## Docker
+## Docker Compose Setup

-Make the docker compose file containing all information to start the container.
+Create a `docker-compose.yml` file in the node-exporter directory with the following content:

 ```yaml
 services: